kokleong98/aura-setup/README.md

 # aura systemd service setup
 Install aura as systemd service auto run aura at system reboot.
 This have depedency on nvm.
 The service include following functionality.
 - Monitoring staking offline and auto restart aura.
-- Auto restart on system reboot and aura.service failures.
+- Auto aura start on system reboot and aura.service failures.
 - Email notification when staking offline (disabled by default, need configuration on aura-start.sh).

 Make sure you have finished sync with the network before starting aura.service else it will restart aura because staking is offline.